fofr/sam-and-paul.com/source/_posts/cadaques-spain.md

 From Brighton Station and the usual decrepit First Capital Connect trains, then Gatwick Airport and proficient EasyJet flight to Barcelona, then taxi to Estacio del Nord, and a 2h45 Sarfa bus north, through winding pyrenean roads, down to the coastal town of Cadaqués.

-{% figure spain-cadaques-barcelona-21.jpg landscape %}Cadaqués{% endfigure %}
+{% figure spain-cadaques-barcelona-21.jpg landscape %}
+Cadaqués
+{% endfigure %}

 Cadaques just oozes serenity, waves wash against small beaches and coves, scooters whiz along the one-way beach roads whilst golden brown Spaniards light up and coolly puff their smoke into the air.